 Museo de Pedro Colonel is regarded as one of Mexico’s best art museums outside of Mexico City.
 Pedro Colonel, an affluent artist in Zacatecas, left his entire works and collection of art from around the world to his native city.
 Besides his own work, art from places as far away as Africa and New Guinea may be enjoyed here.

-By Bus – You can travel to Zacatecas on a luxury bus from Mexico City – as well as Queretaro, Aguascalientes and other places in the region too.
+By Bus – You can travel to Zacatecas on a luxury bus from Mexico City – as well as Queretaro, Aguascalientes, Guadalajara, and other places in the region too.
 For detailed information about bus transportation read the Mexperience guide to Bus Travel in Mexico.

 By Car – Driving to Zacatecas is very fast and efficient with high-speed and safe toll roads connecting to the city.
 From the south, you’ll need Highway 45D, and from the Northeast you’ll need Highway 54.
 See additional information about Driving in Mexico and Mexico’s Toll Roads on Mexperience.

 Car Rental – To explore Mexico’s colonial towns and cities, consider renting a car for your visit.
 Having your own car will give you more flexibility than using public transport options and, in some cases, offer you access to places which are otherwise difficult to visit without the use of a car.
-Read our guide to Car Rental in Mexico to learn what you need to know about car rental in Mexico and connect to the Mexperience Travel Center to reserve your Rental Car.
+Read our guide to Car Rental in Mexico to learn what you need to know about car rental in Mexico.

 Taxis – Taxis in most of Mexico’s colonial towns and cities are not metered, so agree your price before you get in.
 Taxi travel is very affordable in Mexico, in comparison to the USA, Canada and Europe, and so provides a viable means of public transportation in Mexico.
 Your hotel can arrange taxis for you; some post their rates on a board in the lobby; taxi hotel rates are usually higher than cabs you hail off the street.
 If you speak Spanish, you will have a distinct advantage and be able to negotiate a price with the driver.
 For detailed information, read the Mexperience guide to Taxi Travel in Mexico.

 La Feria de Cultura Internacional.
-Week Before Easter Sunday, during the Holy Week, Zacatecas celebrates its International Culture Festival.
+On the week Before Easter Sunday, during the Holy Week, Zacatecas celebrates its International Culture Festival.
 Music, good food, street performances, dancing and parties feature all week long.

 Telephone: Connect to the guide about Communications in Mexico on Mexperience for detailed information about keeping in touch and the latest table of national dialing codes.

 Exchanging Currency: Banks with ATM machines are found throughout the downtown area of Zacatecas, especially around the main plaza.
-During business hours, they and the local Casas de Cambio will buy traveler’s cheques and cash from you as well.
+During business hours, they and the local Casas de Cambio will buy travelers checks and cash from you as well.
 For detailed information about exchanging and managing your money, read the Mexperience guide to Money in Mexico.

 Travel Insurance: We recommend that you are adequately covered with travel medical insurance and/or travel assistance insurance when you are visiting Mexico.
 Read the Mexperience guide to Travel Insurance in Mexico for full details and links to specialist insurance suppliers.

 Easter Week and September: If your travel plans involve staying in Zacatecas during the festival dates (see Local Events Calendar, above), then be sure to book early.
-Hotel rooms become scarce to unobtainable during these times, and many people in Mexico who make an 11th hour decision to attend the celebrations, often find themselves having to stay at hotels in towns and cities away from Zacatecas, which means they have to drive in and out each day.
+Hotel rooms become scarce or unobtainable during these times, and many travelers who make an 11th-hour decision to attend the celebrations, often find themselves having to stay at hotels in towns and cities away from Zacatecas, which means they have to drive in and out each day.

 Cafe y Neveria Acropolis.
 A Mexican diner, serving local and regional specialties, such as enchiladas zacatecanas.
 This place has an artsy feel due to paintings and sketches gifted to the owner.
 Av.
 Hidalgo at Plazuela Candelario, in Mercado Gonzalez Ortega.
 Tel: (492) 922 1284.